 - Don’t forget about maintenance.
 HPWHs may also require annual maintenance, including changing air filters.
 Please review the manufacturing operating instructions, or as your contractor for direction.

 - Other Considerations.
 ENERGY STAR certified HPWHs, in addition to heating water, can provide additional benefits.
 During hot humid times of the year, the water heater can help cool and dehumidify the space it is installed in.

 - Consider other measures that may also save energy.
 If you are in the midst of new construction or home remolding project, you may have come across other proposed approaches to water heating.
 Under the right circumstances, these technologies can save significant amounts of energy.

 If your water heater is more than 10 years old, now is the best time to plan its replacement.
-A new ENERGY STAR certified heat pump water heater can save up to $3,500 in energy costs over its lifetime AND now you can save even more with rebate incentives and a $300 federal tax credit for 2016.
+A new ENERGY STAR certified heat pump water heater can save up to $3,500 in energy costs over its lifetime AND now you can save even more with rebate incentives.
 All those energy savings add up to big savings for the environment by helping prevent climate change.
 ENERGY STAR is the right choice, right now!